-First aired on October 4, 1957, Leave it to Beaver is still relevant today, thanks to its funny storyline and amazing cast.
-The show followed the misadventures of an inquisitive but naive suburban boy, Theodore "The Beaver" Cleaver played by Jerry Mathers.
+First aired on October 4, 1957, Leave it to Beaver is still relevant today, thanks to its funny storyline and a fantastic cast.
+The show followed the misadventures of a curious but naive suburban boy, Theodore “The Beaver” Cleaver, played by Jerry Mathers.

 Among his many friends who got him into trouble was Gilbert Bates.
-Bates, the blond kid with unusually big ears, who never backed down from getting hapless Beaver into misdemeanors, was immortalized by American actor Stephen Talbot.
+Bates, the blond kid with huge ears, who never backed down from getting hapless Beaver into misdemeanors, was immortalized by American actor Stephen Talbot.

 Talbot appeared as Gilbert Bates in 56 episodes of the show.
 Later on, he left the show to pursue a career in journalism.
 As it's been more than 63 years since Leave it to Beaver first graced the small screen, today we bring you a video highlighting the career of Stephen Talbot and what he is doing now.

-Son of actor Lyle Talbot, Stephen, was born on February 28, 1949, in California.
-Stephen began his acting career at the age of 9, starring in an episode of the second season of Leave it to Beaver titled, Beaver and Gilbert.
-Stephen appeared as Gilbert Bates in 56 episodes of the show, whose signature line was, "Gee Beav, I don't know."
+In California, the Son of actor Lyle Talbot, Stephen Talbot, was born on February 28, 1949.
+Stephen began his acting career at the age of 9, starring in an episode of the second season of Leave it to Beaver titled Beaver and Gilbert.
+Stephen appeared as Gilbert Bates in 56 episodes of the show, whose signature line was, “Gee Beav, I don’t know.”

-Between 1959 to 1963, he guest starred in other shows like Perry Mason, Sugarfoot, Wanted: Dead or Alive, and a couple of episodes of The Twilight Zone.
-After spending more than 4 years in front of cameras, Stephen left the acting business to pursue a career in journalism.
+Between 1959 to 1963, he guest-starred in other shows like Perry Mason, Sugarfoot, Wanted: Dead or Alive, and a couple of episodes of The Twilight Zone.
+After spending more than four years in front of cameras, Stephen left the acting business to pursue a career in journalism.

 Where is Eddie Haskell from Leave it to Beavers Now?
-Ken Osmond Net Worth
+Ken Osmond’s Net Worth

-Stephen graduated from Wesleyan University in 1970, where he was an active protester of the Vietnam war.
-Following his graduation, he began working different jobs at State University of New York College and later went on to become a lecturer.
+Stephen Talbot graduated from Wesleyan University in 1970, where he was an active protester in the Vietnam war.
+Following his graduation, he began working different jobs at the State University of New York College and later became a lecturer.

 While he was still serving as a lecturer, he ventured as an independent screenwriter.
 Fast forward to 1980; he released his first documentary, Broken Arrow, which went on to shape his career for good.
-He then released his second documentary, The Case of Dashiell Hammett, in 1982.
-He also worked as a journalist for KQED-TV, whose parent company was PBS network.
+Besides, he removed his second documentary, The Case of Dashiell Hammett, in 1982.
+Stephen also worked as a journalist for KQED-TV, whose parent company was the PBS network.

 As his work got more attention, he was called to do more documentaries and news investigations.

 Throughout his career in journalism, Stephen has produced many awards winning documentaries.
-Stephen formed an independent media company, The Talbot Players in 2008.
-He also produced a soundtrack, Music Without Border for PBS.
+Stephen formed an independent media company, The Talbot Players, in 2008.
+He also created a soundtrack, Music Without Border, for PBS.

 Where is Leave it to Beaver Actor Jerry Mathers in 2020?